Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 Fractional models are used to describe the movement of neurotransmitters and other molecules within neurons, accounting for the nonlocal interactions and subdiffusive behaviour observed in neuronal dynamics \cite{magin2010}.
 Furthermore, these models are used to describe the memory effects and long-range interactions in immune cell recruitment and activation during an immune response.

 Biology conservation laws represent fundamental mass or energy conservation principles in biological systems.
 They ensure that the total amount of mass or energy within a specific domain remains constant over time, which is essential for the accurate modelling of biological processes.
-For instance, conservation laws in biology include mass conservation in biological transport \cite{sterner2011}, conservation of energy in metabolic processes \cite{pang2014, idumah2023}, and conservation of species or population densities in ecological systems \cite{santini2022}.
+For instance, conservation laws in biology include mass conservation in biological transport \cite{sterner2011}, conservation of energy in metabolic processes \cite{pang2014, idumah2023}, scalar conservation law in nonlocal traffic flow model \cite{bohme2025}, and conservation of species or population densities in ecological systems \cite{santini2022}.

 Nonlocal problems and conservation laws have been increasingly applied in mathematical modelling in biology.
 They are studied in various biological systems where the interactions between components are not limited to immediate neighbours and where the conservation of certain quantities is crucial to understanding the system's dynamics.
 Suppose in the absence of diffusion, a population density $u(\mathbf{x},t)$ moves with the velocity $\mathbf{p}(\mathbf{x},t)$, where $\mathbf{x},\mathbf{p} \in \mathbb{R}^{n}$ and $t\geq 0$.
 Here $u\geq 0$ as it represents the density.
 In our timescale of interest, if we neglect birth, death, immigration, and emigration of organisms, then $u$ satisfies the standard conservation equation